hakavlad/tird/README.md

 ## Encrypted file format

-`tird` encrypted files (cryptoblobs) are indistinguishable from uniform random data and have no identifiable headers. `tird` produces cryptoblobs contain bilateral [randomized padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding) with uniform random data (PURBs).
+`tird` encrypted files (cryptoblobs) are indistinguishable from random data and have no identifiable headers. `tird` produces cryptoblobs contain bilateral [randomized padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding) with uniform random data (PURBs).
 This minimizes metadata leaks from the file format and makes it possible to hide cryptoblobs among other random data.

 Cryptoblob structure: